maxshep/Exoboot_Code/Readme.md

 ## To use this code:
 Run main_loop.py, or your custom main_loop script, from the command line.
+For info on running it with the pi we have setup: https://docs.google.com/document/d/1HhQxAFK55nA6wYKboyCqtMmRvlXgh4rKzXELoV7ybzg/edit?usp=sharing

 ## To modify this code:
-For simple modifications to a controller, gait event estimator, or state machine, you probably only need to modify constants located in constants.py.

-For more complex edits, I recommend avoiding editing exo.py.
+Avoid editing exo.py.
 There are a number of tricky things it does, particularly around sign conventions for the left and right exos.
-If you need to add new variables to its .data subclass, I recommend doing it outside of the exo class.
-In general, I recommend being comfortable working with classes.
+The best way to work with this code is to add controllers if necessary and state_machines, and make small modifications to main_loop.py so that it works

 ## To pull/push your code to/from the pi:
 This is mostly for Max, since the git is linked to his github account on the pi.